EDUC 2002 - Professional Practice & Research

 TutorialsAttendance and whole hearted and spirited participation is compulsory.
 If you cannot attend due to sickness or other valid reasons (this does not include taking a holiday or other non academic reason) then you must follow this procedure.
-By October 19, 2015 you need to hand to me personally copies of doctor’s certificates for each missed session plus the 1 page of preparation for each missed session.
+By the third week in October you need to hand to me personally or email with attachments copies of doctor’s certificates for each missed session plus the 1 page of preparation for each missed session.
 Put a cover sheet with your name, number and tutorials missed in summary form.
 Failure to do this will result in you being considered absent.Special ConsiderationStudents who wish to seek special consideration because of illness or special circumstances should apply to the lecturer in charge with relevant documentary evidence.
 This is usually a doctor’s certificate.
 For both special consideration and extensions you need to complete well beforehand the Application Form – Assessment Task Extension or Replacement Examination due to Medical and Compassionate Circumstances and/or Application Form – Extenuating Circumstances Application Form.
 These along with relevant information and instructions are on the university web site.Extensions and deadlinesIf due to illness or other valid reasons, a student is unable to meet a deadline, he/she must contact the lecturer before the deadline in order to seek an extension (which may or may not be granted).
 Students are required to produce original documents to support their application for an extension.
 Any assignment handed in late, without authorised extension, will be penalised at a rate of 10% of the assigned mark per 24-hour period late, to a maximum of 7 periods.
 Assignments handed in more than seven periods late, without authorised extension, will not be marked and an automatic fail grade for that piece of assessment will be recorded.Plagiarism

 Plagiarism is “the reproducing of someone else's intellectual work and representing it as one's own without proper acknowledgment”.
 Examples of plagiarism include: direct copying or paraphrasing of someone else’s words without acknowledging the source; using facts, information and ideas directly derived from an unacknowledged source; and producing assignments which are the work of other people.